-As the services are performed by a non-resident supplier to a customer which is a VATable person in Bahrain, the person liable to account for VAT in Bahrain is the customer, under the reverse charge mechanism.
+As the services are performed by a non-resident supplier to a customer which is a taxable person in Bahrain, the person liable to account for VAT in Bahrain is the customer, under the reverse-charge mechanism.

 These services may commonly be considered as "imported" from a VAT practical perspective.

-If the landscaping services were provided to a customer who is not a VATable person (e.g. a private individual acquiring the services for his house in Bahrain), the person liable to account for Bahrain VAT on the services would be the supplier.
+Note that if the landscaping services were provided to a customer who is not a taxable person (e.g., a private individual acquiring the services for his house in Bahrain), the person liable to account for Bahrain VAT on the services would be the supplier.
 The supplier would therefore be required to register for VAT in Bahrain.

-2.2.2.
-VAT liability under the reverse-charge mechanism and input VAT recovery
+5.1.2.
+VAT liability under the reverse-charge mechanism and input tax recovery

-Output VAT due
+Output tax due

-Under the reverse charge mechanism, the VAT liability for certain VATable supplies is shifted from the supplier to the customer VATable person.
-The customer becomes the one liable to account for the VAT due on the supply as output VAT and reports it in his VAT return for the VAT period during which the supply took place (in accordance with the VAT due date rules).
+Under the reverse charge mechanism, the VAT liability for certain taxable supplies is shifted from the supplier to the customer taxable person.
+The customer becomes the one liable to account for the VAT due on the supply as output tax and reports it in his tax return for the tax period during which the supply took place (in accordance with the tax due date rules).